 You would be excused for wishing to focus on running your business and just picking the shipping first option available.
 Unfortunately, that would not be a beneficial decision for the long-term health of your company.
 These days, in an e-commerce world driven by companies such as Amazon, shipping is now one of the most critical decisions an organization can make since their business’ life or death depends entirely on the efficiency and reliability of the carriers they employ.

 By carefully deciding how you will ship and who you will ship with, you can set your company up for a mutually beneficial, long-term relationship.
 But, if you make a rash or uninformed decision, you could open up a whole new can of worms.
 Specifically, choosing between less than truckload (LTL) shipping and full truckload (TL) shipping methods is difficult.

-There are a variety of factors you must weigh such as freight class, freight density, freight dimensions fragility, etc. To combat a hastily formed conclusion, we will discuss in depth the disparities between full truckload shipping and less than truckload shipping with a focus on the difference in rates.
-Depending on your specific freight necessities, one option is likely better decision than the other.
+There are a variety of factors you must weigh such as freight class, freight density, freight dimensions fragility, etc. To combat a hastily formed conclusion, we will discuss in depth the disparities between full truckload shipping and less-than truckload shipping with a focus on the difference in rates.
+Depending on your specific freight necessities, one option is likely a better decision than the other.

 Understanding TL and LTL Shipping

 In the case of TL, you contract out the entirety of the truck’s cargo hold for your goods, and whether those goods take up the sum whole of the space is entirely up to you.
 If you have more than ten shrink-wrapped pallets of 5,000 pounds worth of products needing to be shipped, then you likely need to use TL.
 That said, even if your goods do not fill up the truck completely, TL may be ideal for your company if: